ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

 in the data file and has it processed in the preprocessor.
 Such a recipe is called ``recipes/examples/recipe_check_obs.yml``.
-You just need to add a diagnostic for your dataset following the existing entries. define one preprocessor that is then called in the diagnostics part. **Note:**
+You just need to add a diagnostic for your dataset following the existing entries.
-For the recipe to only run the preprocessor and no diagnostic analyses whatsoever, make sure to set the "script" key in the diagnostics part to "null".

 If the recipe is adjusted as outlined above, run it with the following call: